Samuel-Brito19/Tic-Tac-Toe-React/README.md

 ## About

 This is a simple tic-tac-toe game, very common in React challanges.
-For doing this project, i only use Chat GPT.
+For doing this project, i just used Chat GPT.
 IA will take over the world?
 Well, probably yes.
 But until that, let's use it to improve our skills!

 ## Images